-In every hospital there will be many patients facing intense personal challenges that have ripple effects into families and home life.
+In every hospital there are many patients facing intense personal challenges that have ripple effects into families and home life.
 Your local hospital really is a focal point of need right on your doorstep.

-Someone Cares is a project that links a local church with hospital chaplaincy services to bring hope into people’s lives through helping to provide emotional, practical, and spiritual support to patients and the wider hospital community.
-Someone Cares will support you in:
+Someone Cares links the local church with hospital chaplaincy services to help provide emotional, practical, and spiritual support to patients and the wider hospital community.
+With the support of Someone Cares, could your church become a local Someone Cares Hub and offer some of the following to healthcare chaplaincy settings in your area?

 “We just wanted to say thank you for all your support and prayers.
 You have both helped us find faith, hope and peace at the worst time of our lives and when we truly needed it!
 Please thank everyone in church for their prayers.
 They have helped get our baby home!”